alan-agius4/speedy-commit-msg-hook/README.md

 npm install @speedy/commit-msg-hook --save-dev
 ```

-Note: for Windows users, you might need to be install the package in `Administrator` mode as in Windows, As only users with `SeCreateSymbolicLinkPrivilege` can create `Symbolic Links` which is granted only to administrators by default.
+Note: for Windows users, you might need to be install the package in `Administrator` mode.
+As on Windows only users with `SeCreateSymbolicLinkPrivilege` can create `Symbolic Links` which is granted only to administrators by default.

 ## Rules